 Keep in mind that you can typically turn another file type (such as Excel/.xls) into one of these formats (such as Tab Delimited) by opening the file, clicking File, selecting Save As, and selecting the new file format from the Save As Type drop down menu.
 Just be sure you widen your columns sufficiently in the initial file so that none of your data "jumps columns" during the transfer.
 Also, your file must contain one column with Student ID data.

-Your file columns need to line up with your assessment questions/items appropriately.
-Designate one of your file columns as the Student ID column, and then select one column of response data (typically for Question 1) as the First Student Response Column.
-NOTE: Depending on the DIBELS assessment you are importing data for, these will be different.
+Your file columns need to line up with your assessment questions/items.
+Use the dropdowns to match the columns from your import file to the fields in the DIBELS assessment.
+Note: Depending on the DIBELS assessment you are importing data for, these will be different.

 After making sure that your columns are paired appropriately, click Import.